 - Watson Pharmaceuticals

-Government agencies are seeking reimbursement for some of the healthcare, law enforcement, treatment, and social costs related to opioid abuse, which is estimated to be nearly $75 billion each year.
+Government agencies are seeking reimbursement for some of the healthcare, law enforcement, treatment, and social costs related to opioid abuse.

 Some of the damages in the opioid epidemic lawsuits include:

 - Construction and maintenance costs related to opioid treatment facilities

 - Medicaid reimbursement and additional related expenses associated with opioid treatment, including the cost of unnecessarily prescribed opioids and overdose treatment involving Naloxone/Narcan